exercism/ruby/exercises/concept/assembly-line/.docs/introduction.md

 ## Unless statement

-The `unless`unless statement works very similarly to the `if` statement but it will run the code inside the `unless` statement if the condition is falsey.
+The `unless` statement works very similarly to the `if` statement but it will run the code inside the `unless` statement if the condition is falsey.

 ```ruby
 value = 1